2019 Agenda

 The search world continues to evolve.
 Innovations driven by machine learning, predictive analytics and other artificial intelligence technologies happen with astonishing speed.
 It's the responsibility of librarians to stay current with changes in search, both for teaching purposes and in our own research endeavours.
 Marydee and Arthur share their top takeaway tips.
 Innovation occurred at the University of Portsmouth Library with the development of a mobile-friendly web-based book finding tool that sends users a bitmapped image with a custom URL showing the highlighted shelving section(s) where the desired book or subject should be shelved.
 Responsive web design means that the images display clearly on smartphones, allowing users to carry a visual guide to finding the book or subject with them as they navigate the library.

-Search innovations for innovative searchers, Editor-in-Chief, KMWorld, Managing Director, AWARE, UK
+Search innovations for innovative searchers, Editor, Online Searcher, Computers in Libraries Magazine, & Editor-in-Chief, KMWorld Magazine, Managing Director, AWARE

 Smile for the thesaurus!, Assistant Librarian (Promotions), University of Portsmouth, UK